 - any person the police officer believes on reasonable grounds has within the last three preceding hours driven or been in charge of a motor vehicle involved in an accident, or

-- any person who he or she believes on reasonable grounds was, within the last three preceding hours an occupant of a motor vehicle that was involved in an accident if it is not been established to the satisfaction of the police officer which of the occupants was driving or in charge of the motor vehicle when it was involved in the accident.
+- any person who he or she believes on reasonable grounds was, within the last three preceding hours an occupant of a motor vehicle that was involved in an accident if it has not been established to the satisfaction of the police officer which of the occupants was driving or in charge of the motor vehicle when it was involved in the accident.

-If any of the circumstances apply above, the police officer can require a person undergo a PBT.
+If any of the circumstances apply above, the police officer can require a person to undergo a PBT.

 A person is not obliged to undergo a PBT if more than 3 hours have passed since the person last drove, was an occupant of or was not in charge of a motor vehicle.

-However, if the police believe you have driven (and generally this belief will be based on actual information they have), you can still be prosecuted for failing to provide the sample but the burden of proof will be on the police to establish that your refusal was not lawful as you had driven.
+However, if the police believe you have driven (and generally this belief will be based on actual information they have), you can still be prosecuted for failing to provide the sample, but the burden of proof will be on the police to establish that your refusal was not lawful as you had driven.

 What does ‘in charge’ of a motor vehicle mean?
 Can I be caught even if I am not driving?